 Cabbage kootu is ready to be served with rice or phulka.

 - ½ cup dal (toor dal or moong dal)

 - 2 cups cabbage chopped

-- 3 tbsp coconut fresh or frozen grated
+- 3 tablespoons coconut fresh or frozen grated

-- 1 tbsp ghee or 2 tsps oil
+- 1 teaspoon ghee or 2 tsps oil

 - 1 sprig curry leaves